 I'll be adding many more polymer clay surface effect tutorials to this page over the coming months.
-If you would like to stay up to date with the new tutorials as they are added, please like my Facebook page.
-All new tutorials will be posted there, as and when they happen.
-Please don't forget to like and share with your friends.
+If you would like to stay up to date with new articles and tutorials as they are released, please join my Facebook Group, and don't forget to like and share with your friends.

 The group is the best place to keep up with all the latest news, product releases and tutorials, and you will have early access to new material before it is released on YouTube or the website.
 There are also exclusive giveaways and a discount coupon for my shop, JessamaDesign on Etsy.

 We have a fabulous group of members already.
 It's a great place to share, be encouraged and ask all of your polymer clay questions.

 If you are looking for complete project ideas, or something a little more complex, I have some cool polymer clay tutorials on my Etsy shop.
 Alternatively, take a look at my Patreon page.
 For a small monthly membership fee, you will have access to all sorts of tip and tutorial videos reserved especially for my members, as well as, some of the Etsy ones.
 Our community is steadily growing over there, and we would love for you to join us.

 Please leave your comments below: